Ringworm on Dogs and Cats

 Both cats and dogs can get ringworm, or

 , but cats give us more trouble when we try to eliminate it.
 Even though we know how to treat fungal infections, cats can carry ringworm spores a long time.
 They'll break when their immune system is down, and often during queening.
+There have been increased reports of ringworm cases in long-haired cats and Yorkies.

 There are thirty fungal species that can affect dogs, birds, and cats, but we usually only see the three main ones: